Review of AT&T 3 Handset Connect to Cell (CLP99383)

 Let’s get right to the point.
 Nobody uses a phone with a wire attached anymore.
 It just doesn’t happen.
 Even more on trend is that lots of people, more than 50% of households by some studies, rely exclusivity on a wireless phone for their exclusive phone needs.

-All of which brings us to the AT&T connect to Cell phone handset.
+All of which brings us to the AT&T Connect to Cell phone handset.
 If you use a traditional landline or cell or some combination of both this handset can do some pretty neat stuff.
-So, after using the system in our home for about 5 weeks we will take a quick loot at key features and how the system works.
+So, after using the system in our home for about 5 weeks we will take a quick look at key features and how the system works.

-This unit covers all the basics, includes three handsets, two or which are for locations in your home or small office not near a wall phone jack, an onboard voicemail system and required batteries, chargers and cables to get you started.
+This unit covers all the basics, includes three handsets, two of which are for locations in your home or small office not near a wall phone jack, an onboard voicemail system, and required batteries, chargers, and cables to get you started.

 The handsets connect to the base and each other via DECT 6.0 Digital Technology.
-This is a fairly common standard on high end cordless units and it ensures crystal clear and secure connections.
+This is a fairly common standard on high-end cordless units and it ensures crystal clear and secure connections.
 It also allows for some pretty impressive range both indoors and out.
 We were able to make calls and conference between handsets throughout or large home and even head over to a neighbors yard without any issues.
 While the phone doesn’t include a published maximum distance, I’d say that any home or small office setting short of a mansion should easily be covered.
-Of course your milage will vary based on the type of construction of your home.
+Of course, your mileage will vary based on the type of construction of your home.

 Not everyone will use the voicemail as most landlines include that option, but for those that don’t or perhaps charge a fee, you can use the system that comes built into the phone.
 We did not test that feature.
-Finally, the systems includes a battery backup system for those times when power may be out during a storm or other short term reason.
-And I say short term as the system is not designed to be used for more than a few hours without AC power.
+Finally, the systems include a battery backup system for those times when power may be out during a storm or other short-term reason.
+And I say short-term as the system is not designed to be used for more than a few hours without AC power.

 You can even use this phone with mobile phones only if that is your choice.
 No need to have a landline at all.
 Now, I bet most people that have given up landlines probably have their mobiles with them at all times but at least the option is there.
 I see this as a great option for those that want easy access to their cell calls without having the phone itself with them while at home.

-Overall, its a great package that pulls together your landline and mobile phones and allow you to use them as needed throughout your home.
+Overall, it is a great package that pulls together your landline and mobile phones and allows you to use them as needed throughout your home.
 The system was as easy as possible to set up and use.
 From unboxing to making a cell phone call was ten minutes and 5 of those minutes were crawling under tables to plug the power cords in.
 All around a winner that we recommend.

 - Visit the AT&T Website